 · Be sensitive for God’s timing.
 I can’t tell you how many times I have met a fellow youth pastor and it has been just what we both needed at the time.
 God has a way of bringing the right people together to swap ideas and encourage one another to further His kingdom.
 So keep your eyes open for “resources” that He puts in our paths.

 · Don’t be discouraged if you don’t “click” right away.
 Sometimes the closest friends in ministry may start rocky.
-Maybe you are both hesitant to engage with other ministries.
-Maybe you or the other have been “burned” by some 18 month flame-out and they are licking their wounds.
-My best friend now in ministry didn’t like me at first, that was ok.
-Now we both can’t see doing ministry without the other involved.
+My best friend in ministry, Scott Quimby, told me that he didn’t like me very much when we first met.
+I am not sure why, maybe it was because he is an only child, but our differences have helped our friendship strengthen over time.
+Sometimes youth pastors are hesitant to engage with other ministries.
+Maybe you or the other have been “burned” by some 6 month flame-out and they are licking their wounds.

 · Pick up the phone.
 Call around and see who is working with students in your area.
 Have lunch and share passions for students.
 Don’t worry if they are in a different denomination.
 The majority of us have the common ground of Jesus Christ.
 So start there first.
 Find out why they do what they do and then see the first recommendation above.
 Don’t wait for others to call you.
 Make that first step out in faith and see what God has planned.